ec-search-test/improve-performance/README.md

 # improve-performance

-The project contains a service called NumberService.
-The method in test is findSmallestDuplicate, which accepts a List<String> and returns a number if there's a duplicate or 0 if there are no duplicates.
+The project contains a service - NumberService.
+The service has a public method findSmallestDuplicate, which accepts a list of numbers and returns the smallest duplicate or null if there are no duplicates.

-Implement the findSmallestDuplicateImproved method so that the unit test passes.
-There are two conditions:
+Implement the findSmallestDuplicateImproved method so that the unit tests pass.
+The unit tests assert that:
-1. The number that the new method finds is the same as the slow running method (findSmallestDuplicate)
+1. The number that the new method (findSmallestDuplicateImproved) finds is the same as the slow running method (findSmallestDuplicate)
-2. The new method is at least 10 times faster than the old one.
+2. The new method is at least 1000 times faster than the old one.
+3. Null value is returned if there are no duplicates.